kahing/goofys/README.md

 for performance first and POSIX second.
 Particularly things that are difficult to support on S3 or would translate into more than one round-trip would either fail (random writes) or faked (no per-file permission).
-Goofys does not have a on disk data cache (checkout [catfs](https://github.com/kahing/catfs)), and consistency model is close-to-open.
+Goofys does not have an on disk data cache (checkout [catfs](https://github.com/kahing/catfs)), and consistency model is close-to-open.